perladvent/perldotcom/content/article/_pub_1999_12_p5pdigest_THISWEEK-19991219.md

 [Simon Cozens reported that CTAN is doing something like this.](http://www.xray.mpe.mpg.de/mailing-lists/perl5-porters/1999-12/msg00494.html)

-In the course of this, Ask BjÃ¸rn Hansen mentioned something I thought was very valuable and should be better known: The `CPAN.pm` module has a `wh` command.
+In the course of this, Ask Bjørn Hansen mentioned something I thought was very valuable and should be better known: The `CPAN.pm` module has a `wh` command.
 Try it.